linanc/Attendy/README.md

    ![alt text](https://github.com/linanc/Attendy/blob/master/pictures/tagurself2.png "FB 9")

-10. That's it for the GSI's activity on Facebook!
-Sit back and let your students take attendance/selfies.
-The only thing left for the GSI (or designated student) is to run the facenclass.py file in this repo at some later time.
-The script automatically pulls tags from photos in events to create a CSV spreadsheet for attendance, saving lots of manual labor.
-The process to install all necessary packages and run the script should take about 15 minutes in total.
-Below you will find directions on how to use the facenclass.py script.
+10. Congratulations!
+You have successfully created an environment that fosters collaboration and student engagement while reducing time spent taking class attendance.
+Read below to install the necessary packages that enable the script to run properly.
+This is a one-time installation and is estimated to take about 15 minutes.

+## Part two: Running facenclass.py

 ## User Authentication

-Because of Facebook's privacy settings, the GSI (or designated student helper) must first log in to Facebook and generate a user access token.
+The GSI (or designated student helper) must first log into Facebook and generate a user access token.
+A user access token communicates to Facebook that this script can access the events and photos on your Facebook group.
+Creating a user access token is necessary because of Facebook’s privacy settings.
 To do so, visit:
 <https://developers.facebook.com/tools/explorer/>, login, and generate a 2 hour user access token for user events and user managed groups.

   ![alt text](https://github.com/linanc/Attendy/blob/master/pictures/fb1.png "FB 1")